piducancore/piducancore/README.md

 <br />

-I'm a software developer from <s>the end of the world</s> Chile 🌄🍇🍷.
+I'm a software developer from <s>the end of the world</s> 🌶️ Chile.

 <p>
   I collaborate on dumb sh1t at <a href="https://cyberpun.ga"><strong><i>cyberpunga</i></strong></a> and pretend to be professional at